djkormo/katacoda-scenarios/kubernetes-cka-part1/step1.md

-There are pending nodes to be drained: node01
-error: cannot delete DaemonSet-managed Pods (use --ignore-daemonsets to ignore): kube-system/kube-proxy-chm2m, kube-system/kube-router-ssqcq
+There are pending nodes to be drained: node01 cannot delete Pods not managed by ReplicationController, ReplicaSet, Job, DaemonSet or StatefulSet (use --force to override): alone/alone-pod, alone/web-server cannot delete DaemonSet-managed Pods (use --ignore-daemonsets to ignore): kube-system/calico-node-pdjlj, kube-system/kube-proxy-kqlkj
 </pre>

 List all pods running on node01